 If you want to read a short but comprehensive article on Neumorphism, with tutorials, I suggest an article by David Ofiare.

 While videos have been stealing the show on homepages for a while now, Type Only design with the typeface at center stage is being used more and more.
 This not only makes the web page lighter, but also puts the message up front.

-When it comes to the font types, the trend is going towards experimental and psychedelic, but the classic Helvetica, Garamond and Futura are still very much used.
+When it comes to the font types, the trend is going towards experimental and psychedelic, with BIG FONTS on landing pages but the classic Helvetica, Garamond and Futura are still very much used.

-Here are some of the creative use of typography and text only pages.
+Here are some of the creative use of typography.

 Color design - Pastel Please

 Colors are very powerful.
 They can alter our mood and perspective.
 They can cheer us up and create a whole ambiance.
 It is therefore important to use colors in a way to create a feeling and draw user’s attention to what is important to use.